unsaved/gradle-javaPropFile-plugin/README.txt

         ${sys|propName}      # For Java system property 'propName', using
                              # default systemPropPrefix of 'sys|'.
         ${extObj$propName}   # Property 'propName' of extension object 'extObj'
-        ${obj1.obj2.propName}  # If '.'-as deference operator is not active,
+        ${obj1.obj2.propName}  # If DotDeref operator is not active,
                                # then this is just property
                                # 'obj1.obj2.propName' of the target object
                                # like the first case above.
-                               # If '.'-as deference operator is active,
+                               # If DotDeref operator is active,
                                # then this is property 'projName' of property
                                # obj2 of property obj1 or the target object.
                                # In the second case, it is an error to